 These 120 original, bright and easy-to-make-recipes are all triple tested by Ricardo’s team.
 Recipes aren’t presented according to courses, themes, chapters or types of vegetables.
 Instead, they go from simple to more complex recipes.
 As the first half of the recipes looks super simple, I would suggest this cookbook even for the beginners in the kitchen.
 By the time you will get into the more complex recipes, you will be a pro 😉 I personally find, that all steps are clearly explained, and it was easy for me to follow the recipe step by step.

-The vegetable first cookbook contains recipes from simple weeknight vegetable meals to dishes ideal for entertaining, such as appetizers, soups, salads, sides, brunches, drinks, breakfasts, etc. All recipes contains one main ingredient and it’s vegetable:-) This cookbook cover a wide range of vegetables, some are easy to love at first bite, while others can be more challenging, depending on you taste, and cultural references.
+The vegetable first cookbook contains recipes from simple weeknight vegetable meals to dishes ideal for entertaining, such as appetizers, soups, salads, sides, brunches, drinks, breakfasts, etc. All recipes contain one main ingredient, and it’s vegetable:-) This cookbook cover a wide range of vegetables, some are easy to love at first bite, while others can be more challenging, depending on your taste, and cultural references.

-This vegetable first cookbook is very colorful, plenty of beautiful and eye-catching photos, photographed in harmony with natural setting.
-The texture is perfect, colors are so vibrant, that just looking at the pictures, you can seriously taste these flavorful dishes 🙂 Ricardo’s team has done an excellent job on photography in this beautiful vegetable first cookbook .
+This vegetable first cookbook is very colourful, plenty of beautiful and eye-catching photos, photographed in harmony with natural setting.
+The texture is perfect, colours are so vibrant, that just looking at the pictures, you can seriously taste these flavourful dishes 🙂 Ricardo’s team has done an excellent job on photography in this beautiful vegetable first cookbook.

 As I mentioned before (and I want to go back to this) the vegetable first cookbook starts with simple recipes and gradually grows into more complex and detailed recipes.
 Which is an excellent idea, you know when you open in the middle, you will find recipes requiring more ingredients or more time to cook.
 Then on the other hand, if you open at the beginning of the cookbook, you will find easy appetizers, sauce, dips or salads.